DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 ### Double check your inputs

 - Does your model configuration have the correct parameter values and initial states?
 Are the distributions around your uncertain parameters reasonable or too large?
-- Remove or tighten unnecessary sources of uncertainty.
+- As a sanity check, remove or tighten unnecessary sources of uncertainty.
 For example, if the default configuration of a SEIR model includes substantial uncertainty in the initial infectious population, try setting a fixed number of infectious individuals initially.
 This can help you investigate how changing the tranmission rate impacts infections and discover a successful optimization.
 - Is the proposed intervention policy correct?
 Does the parameter you are intervening have the intended effect on the state variable of interest?

-### Simulate the model with your proposed intervention applied

-Compare the results.
+**Simulate the model with your proposed intervention applied as a check** Compare the results.
 Thicker solid lines represent the *mean trajectory* of the simulations, while the optimization focuses on "worst case scenarios" defined by your *risk tolerance*.
 Even if the peak of the intervened simulations is close to your desired threshold value, the range of all simulations (shown in lighter gray or green) can be much wider.
 Asking that the threshold not be exceeded in 95% of simulations is different than it might appear, as the mean being close to the threshold doesn't fully account for the variability, as shown below.

 ![Intervened samples](../img/config-and-intervention/optimization/intervened_samples.png)